 Be very careful, then, how you live—not as unwise but as wise, making the most of every opportunity, because the days are evil.
 Therefore, do not be foolish, but understand what the Lord’s will is- Ephesians 5:15-17 NIV

 Thankfully the whole Covid-19 mess is, for all intents and purposes, over.

 Between vaccines, therapeutics, a rebirth of common-sense and folks finally putting their collective foot down, for the first time in a long time a mindless virus is no longer running the show.

 So, what is a Christian to do?
 There are no easy answers to that question.
 What the church has been doing clearly isn’t working.
-The culture is devolving and the church is shrinking.
+The culture is devolving rapidly and the church is shrinking just as rapidly.
 Most church growth in recent years has not been conversion growth.
 Some churches are growing because already saved people are going from church to church desperately searching for something healthy and life-giving.
 The church has been shuffling the deck chairs on the Titanic for decades.
 This has to stop.
 Churches have to grow again.
 The church is called to be a preserving and healing presence in the culture, we can’t do that if we aren’t fulfilling the call to make disciples (Matthew 29:18-20).
 In order to get back to that calling some collective self-examination is needed.
 As Christians, we are called to transform the culture by living such good lives that we reveal truth and call the people around us to repentance with our actions and attitudes (1st Peter 2:12).